Lunch menus for each school are published in advance. They can also be sent to parents/guardians electronically or in hard copy if desired.

 - Nutrition Health Forms

-If a second entree is purchased they are priced at $1.25.
-A second complete lunch costs $3.10.
+A complete lunch costs $3.30.
 This includes milk (white skim, 1%, and chocolate skim).
+If a second entree is purchased, it is priced at $1.25.
 Students are also welcome to bring a nutritious lunch from home and purchase milk separately for $.50.
 The “Offer versus Serve” concept is used where meat, grain product, vegetable, fruit, and milk is offered.
 The student must take at least 3 of the 5 items, with one item being a fruit or vegetable.
 Students are allowed to take additional servings of fruits and vegetables.

 Guidelines for Negative Lunch Balance

 Students are allowed to charge five meals.
 Once five meals (-$15.25) have been charged to a student’s account without reimbursement, the building principal is notified and will contact the family.
 Students will not be allowed to purchase any a la carte items if the account is negative.
 No student will be denied lunch.
 Building Principals will work with families to apply for free and reduced lunch (if they qualify), or will work with the Food Service Manager and Accounts person to cover the cost of lunches for the child through the Angel Fund (Lourdes) or other funding resources.
 Families are encouraged to apply for free and reduced hot lunches.